 When you visit a website, your eye is drawn to certain elements first.
 This is because of how the designer has structured the visual hierarchy of that page.
 In this guide, we’ll show you how to improve website’s visual hierarchy for better design.

-Why is visual hierarchy so important in web design?
+What role does visual hierarchy play in web design?

 You need to think about the hierarchy during the planning stage.
 What do people need to see first?
 What is the most important message?

 Where should these messages go in relation to each other?
-How can we make content and graphic elements visually appealing and easy to understand to viewer.
+How can we make content and graphic elements visually appealing and easy to understand for viewer?

 According to Wikipedia, Visual Hierarchy refers to the arrangement or presentation of elements in a way that implies importance.
 Visual hierarchy influences the order in which the human eye perceives what it sees.